sgt/aoc2015-c/README.md

 ### Day 7

 Had to implement a hashtable with strings as keys, as well as an arena allocator.
 The whole thing with reimplementation of primitive data structures is becoming a bit tedious to be honest, maybe I'll switch to third-party libraries soon (or not).

+### Day 8

+This problem is just silly.

+### Day 9

+Traveling salesman for a small number of nodes calls for simple data structures, like lookups in an array.